angeldollface/flek/README.markdown

 - Updated documentation.
 - Updated the version of the CLI tool.
 - Automatic generation of binaries for 64-bit desktop platforms.

+### Version 1.7.0

+- Updated documentation.
+- Updated the version of the CLI tool.
+- Added a method to generate a secure password.
+- Added a flag to the CLI tool to generate a secure password.
+- Added a data structure to hold information about a secure password.

 ## NOTE